Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Review of the Turbulent Equilibrium Sphere Model

 Equilibrium solutions are obtained by assuming the left hand side of \cref{eq:lagrangian_eom} is zero, requiring $f_\mathrm{net}=0$. \citetalias{moon24} focused on the particular equilibrium solutions for the case when the rotation is negligible ($f_\mathrm{cen}=0$) and turbulence is isotropic ($f_\mathrm{ani} = 0$), such that $f_\mathrm{thm} + f_\mathrm{trb} = -f_\mathrm{grv} $.
 Coupled with the Poisson equation, the equilibrium equation becomes

 In observations of GMCs and their substructures, the turbulent velocity field is spatially correlated such that the observed linewidth increases as a power law with the size scale of structures \citep{larson81,solomon87,goodman98,jijina99,heyer09}.
-Additionally, high-resolution numerical simulations of supersonic turbulence have found that within a certain range of scales, the \ac{RMS} velocity difference $\Delta v(l)$ between a pair of points separated by a distance $l$ closely follows a power-law
+Additionally, high-resolution numerical simulations of supersonic turbulence have found that within a certain range of scales, the \gls{RMS} velocity difference $\Delta v(l)$ between a pair of points separated by a distance $l$ closely follows a power-law

-with $p \approx 0.5$ \citep{kritsuk07,federrath21}, which is consistent with observed velocity structures within Galactic \acp{GMC} \citep{heyer04}.
+with $p \approx 0.5$ \citep{kritsuk07,federrath21}, which is consistent with observed velocity structures within Galactic \glspl{GMC} \citep{heyer04}.

-Motivated by the above observational and theoretical results regarding the power-law scaling of the velocity structure function, the \ac{TES} model assumes that the velocity dispersion increases with radius as a power law:
+Motivated by the above observational and theoretical results regarding the power-law scaling of the velocity structure function, the \gls{TES} model assumes that the shell-averaged radial velocity dispersion $\left<\delta v_r^2\right>_\rho^{1/2}$ appearing in \cref{eq:dimensional_steady_equilibrium} increases with radial distance from the center as a power law:

 where $r_s$ is the sonic radius and $p$ is the power-law exponent.
-A closely related quantity is the volume-averaged one-dimensional velocity dispersion $\sigma_V$ defined by
+A closely related quantity is the volume-averaged one-dimensional velocity dispersion $\sigma_\mathrm{1D}$ defined by